 - Highlight: Amazing fall foliage & incredible winter scenery

 Arizona’s largest ski resort is located on the state’s largest mountain, the beautiful San Francisco peaks, which sit at an elevation of 12,633 feet.
 Many are unaware that it snows in the Northern portion of state.
 In fact, as one of the snowiest cities in the country, Flagstaff sees over 200 inches per year!

 However, there is much more than simply winter recreation to be found at Snowbowl.
 First off, there are 3 incredible trails on the mountain.
-The Aspen Nature Loop and Kachina Trail both offer incredible views of the Northern Arizona mountains.
+The Aspen Nature Loop and Kachina Trail both offer incredible views of the Northern Arizona mountains and the country’s largest ponderosa pine forst.
 Even better, both are alive with gorgeous golden aspens each fall.

 Humphrey’s is an extremely challenging uphill trek to the peak, and thus draws experienced hikers from all over the country.
 The other 2 are more suitable for casual hikers, not to mention you can turn around at any point if you tire.
 Non hikers can opt for a relaxing chairlift ride, available summer through fall.
 If visiting in winter, be sure to rent some snowshoes and enjoy a winter wonderland experience reminiscent of Narnia.